gamechanger/schemer/README.md

 # Getting Started

-Schemer allows you to declaratively express the a desired structure and contraints of a Python dict in a reusable Schema which itself is declared as a Python dict.
+Schemer allows you to declaratively express the desired structure and contraints of a Python dict in a reusable Schema which itself is declared as a Python dict.

 Schemas can then be used to validate specific dict instances and apply default values to them where appropriate.